Fish Bowl Terrarium: The Complete DIY Guide (& Where to Buy)

 Once you have your glass container sorted – and you’ve given it a clean – it’s time to assemble your creation.

-Start by creating a drainage layer, which will protect your plants’ roots from excess water by giving it somewhere to pool.
+Start by creating a drainage layer, which will protect your plants’ roots from excess water by giving the water somewhere to pool.
 Leca (our recommendation), aquarium gravel, or any decorative pebbles will work great.

 Pour in around an inch in depth.

 While it might seem fine, potting soil doesn’t drain well enough or resist compaction, so it’s no good in a terrarium.
+You can make your substrate mix or grab a pre-mixed bag to make your life easier.

-👉 Grab a bag of our tropical terrarium mix here.
+๐Ÿ‘‰ Grab a bag of our tropical terrarium mix here.

 Pour in enough to cover your plants’ roots comfortably.